FawadHa1der/cairo-contracts/README.md

 ## Implementation Notes

 There are a few differences between the present implementation and the original mechanism design:
+###  The Reward/Bid currency
+For now I have ERC20 Reward token at the currency to use in bidding.
+We can pass in the WETH address.
 ### The Buyout

 The original paper proposes a lottery buyout.
 When a majority owner triggers the buyout mechanism, they initiate a coin flip.
 With a 50% chance, they win all outstanding shares.
 And with a 50% chance, they pay every other owner the amount of shares required to double their positions.
 While this is EV fair, it has a few problems.
 Minority owners might feel like they were not properly compensated for their RICKS in the event of a loss, and majority owners might be reluctant to trigger the process given risk-aversion.